 Hotel Royal Hsinchu– When I lived in Hsinchu, Taiwan, an hour south of Taipei, I was fortunate to live within walking distance of the Hotel Royal Hsinchu.Gleaming marble, lush arrangements of fresh cut flowers in the lobby, a dining room of smooth service and sumptuous meals were a welcome reprieve from the noise and bustle of the streets outside.
 We headed here often for an oasis of calmness—sometimes to swim in the pool or for a celebratory dinner at the hotel’s Ming Court restaurant.

 We also belonged to the fitness center where we attempted to stay in shape in air-conditioned comfort.
 The hot tub and sauna were also a draw.

 All of these delights are still part of the hotel’s ambiance and offerings.
 For those staying overnight, rooms range from Superior Single to Deluxe Double and have what one wants for a night of comfort and convenience.
 Complimentary Wi-Fi, a coffee maker, refrigerator, DVD player and a safe are standard.

 Because the hotel is honed in on business travelers who make repeat visits and stay for more than a few days, the friendly service is well-tuned.
 These days, room rates start at $141 with breakfast included, according to Hotels.com.
-You can also compare rates at Priceline or Agoda.
+You can also compare rates at Agoda.

 Hsinchu, located about an hour south of Taipei, is terrific hub for a day trip to Beipu, a Hakka town in the mountains outside of Hsinchu.
 Beipu is known for its temple– the oldest in Taiwan, incense making and its tea.
 The tea is a mixture of pounded grains, tea leaves and puffed rice.
 This is the only place you can get it.